gillianbc/PensionCalculator/README.md

 TODO
 ----
-Since I can put savings into Stocks and Shares ISA, which I expect to perform better than inflation, i.e. comparable with SIPP, I should configure an interest rate on the amount that is in my ISA savings.
+Move the strategy descriptions up into an expandable block above the report.
+Give examples as they're not very clear Work on the test cases - not sure my latest changes are correct Since I can put savings into Stocks and Shares ISA, which I expect to perform better than inflation, i.e. comparable with SIPP, I should configure an interest rate on the amount that is in my ISA savings.
 I can only add £20000 per year to ISA.